Muslim Parliament of Great Britain

-The Muslim Parliament of Great Britain is a Muslim organisation founded in 1992 in London by Kalim Siddiqui, Director of the Muslim Institute, based on a proposal published in July 1990 under the title The Muslim Manifesto.
-The Muslim Parliament consists mainly of appointees, including women and young people, and works through specialist committees.
-Its proposals have attracted public attention and some have been copied by other Muslim groups.
+The Muslim Parliament of Great Britain was a Muslim organisation founded in 1992 in London by Kalim Siddiqui, Director of the Muslim Institute, based on a proposal published in July 1990 under the title The Muslim Manifesto.
+The Muslim Parliament consisted of 155 members, including women and young people, and worked through specialist committees.
+Its proposals attracted public attention and some have been copied by other Muslim groups.
 Following Kalim Siddiqui's passing in 1996, the Muslim Parliament's leadership passed to Siddiqui's right-hand man, Dr Ghayasuddin Siddiqui (no relation).

 Muslim Manifesto

 The ideas in The Muslim Manifesto: A Strategy for Survival launched the Muslim Parliament.
 Authored primarily by Kalim Siddiqui, the Manifesto declared:

 "It is a matter of deep regret that the Government, all political parties and the mass media in Britain are now engaged in a relentless campaign to reduce Muslim citizens of this country to the status of a disparaged and oppressed minority.
 We have no alternative but to resist this insidious campaign."

 The Muslim Manifesto made it clear that "Political and cultural subservience goes against their grain" because "at its inception Islam created a political platform from which Muslims were to launch themselves on a global role as founders of great states, empires and a world civilization and culture."

 The Muslim Manifesto proposes setting up a "Council of Muslim Women in Britain", stating that "It is for Muslim women themselves to develop an Islamic lifestyle in the context of the needs of the Muslim community in Britain.
 It is also for Muslim women to play a major part in the public life of the Muslim community in Britain...
 The fact is that a Muslim woman cannot be a western woman...
 Muslim women have a higher and nobler place in society than the so-called "emancipated" women in the west".

 The Manifesto establishes a six-point "Relationship with the British authorities":